-This extensive collection of rare Indian printed books provides a unique insight into Bengali social, political and cultural life through published works of the 18th and 19th centuries.
-Explore digitised collection items spanning central themes in Bengali history, and read articles written by academic experts to learn more about topics including food, science, and religion.
+This extensive collection of rare Indian printed books provides a unique insight into the social, political and cultural life of the subcontinent through published works of the 18th and 19th centuries.
+Explore digitised collection items spanning central themes in South Asian history, and read articles written by academic experts to learn more about topics including food, science, and religion.

 Sujaan Mukherjee examines two rare tracts on alcoholism in Bengal, illustrating the tactics employed by the authors to discourage such 'shameful behaviour'.Read more